Getting work from the New Domestics

 Stampers can take some steps to position themselves for work from automotive "transplants."
-In some cases, it's just a matter of being there--literally--locating in proximity.
-It's important to adhere to the unique requirements for material, practices.
+In some cases, it's just a matter of being there, literally, by locating nearby.
+Furthermore, it's important to adhere to the unique requirements for materials and practices.

 Several economic factors favor that effort.
 The lowered value of the dollar, high fuel costs, and shipping delays have made it cost-advantageous for foreign automakers to open or expand automotive manufacturing facilities in the U.S.—so-called New Domestics or transplants.